enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 # Methods
 This chapter describes the methods used to organize and execute the project, including the project methodology, team structure, and chosen technologies.
 Since the project was carried out in a team of two, a structured approach was essential to avoid blocking progress due to interdependencies.
 Given the broad scope and limited timeframe, the project followed an iterative, practice-oriented methodology to maximize productivity.
 This approach allowed for continuous refinements based on supervisor feedback and evolving technical requirements.
 ## Team Organisation
 The project was carried out by a two-person team, which required proactive planning and a clear division of tasks to avoid mutual blocking.
-The nature of the project allowed for largely independent work streams, which were divided into two main domains: (1) data acquisition and management, and (2) device provisioning, flashing, and monitoring.
+The nature of the project allowed for largely independent work streams, which were divided into two main domains: (1) data acquisition and management, and (2) device provisioning, programming, and monitoring.
 Additionally, the development of the web application was split between frontend and backend responsibilities, with each team member focusing on one of the two.

 After a joint planning and conceptualization phase, where the system architecture and project requirements were defined, each team member assumed roles aligned with their strengths and interests.
 Tasks were managed using Git branches, with each feature developed independently and later merged into the main branch upon completion.
 This workflow enabled parallel progress without conflicts.